margaretmf/margaretmf.github.io/creativewriting.md

 <br>

+## This Love ##
+This love goes back.
+It goes back to a time before you and me.
+It goes back to a time when roses bloomed through the cracks, and the family tree was being conceived.

+There's a love so big.
+It was born with the stars before you and me.
+It loved before the writing was on the wall.
+It's so big, and it goes back.
+It embraces the whole sky above.

+This love goes back.
+It goes way back, and it's a love that's huge.
+It fills all of our hearts.

 ## Trees and Roots  ##
 Look how high the trees go.
 Wouldn't it be great to soar that high, and lift up like the branches?